williamdavie/mlipts/README.md

 ### Usage

-It is highly recommended to follow the availible example at (insert link to example).
+It is highly recommended to follow the availible example at [PuO2_example](https://github.com/williamdavie/mlipts/tree/master/examples/PuO2).

 The working directory is set up in the following way:
 ```